 Go to the Beach

-Quiberon has a great, wide sandy beach called the Grande Plage that is ideal for sunbathing and swimming during the warm summer months.
-Spanning this beach is also a boardwalk lined with beachy boutiques, gaufre and crepe stands, candy shops selling salt water taffy and other sweet beach treats and more.
-In the summer, the boardwalk and beach are often jam packed with people shopping and soaking up the sun.
+Quiberon has a wide sandy beach called the Grande Plage that is ideal for sunbathing and swimming during the warm summer months.
+Spanning this beach is also a boardwalk lined with kitschy boutiques, gaufre and crêpe stands, candy shops selling salt water taffy and more.
+In the summer, the boardwalk and beach are often jam-packed with people shopping and soaking up the sun.

 >>Read more about the Best Beaches in France